rrauch/autonomi_testnet/README.md

 **Mandatory Environment Variable:**

+*   `HOST_IP_ADDRESS`: **Crucially**, set this to the IP address of your Docker host machine.
+This allows clients running *outside* the container to connect to the network.

+**Optional Environment Variable:**

 *   `REWARDS_ADDRESS`: An Ethereum address that will receive storage rewards on the testnet.
-This can be any valid Ethereum address (e.g., `0x728Ce96E4833481eE2d66D5f47B50759EF608c5E`).
+This can be any valid Ethereum address; defaults to `0x728Ce96E4833481eE2d66D5f47B50759EF608c5E`.

-**Recommended Environment Variable:**

-*   `ANVIL_IP_ADDR`: **Crucially**, set this to the IP address of your Docker host machine.
-This allows clients running *outside* the container to connect to the Anvil EVM instance.

 **Recommended Docker Flag:**